tvmai/tvmai.github.io/_posts/2018-07-12-vta-release-announcement.markdown

 A benefit of having a complete compiler stack built for VTA is the ability to run end-to-end workloads.
 This is compelling in the context of hardware acceleration because we need to understand what performance bottlenecks, and Amdahl limitations stand in the way to obtaining faster performance.
 The bar plot above shows inference performance with and without offloading the ResNet convolutional layers to the FPGA-based VTA design, on the Pynq board's ARM Cortex A9 SoC.
-At a glance, it’s clear that VTA accomplishing its goal, reducing the time it takes to perform convolutions on the CPU (dark blue).
+At a glance, it iss clear that VTA accomplishing its goal, reducing the time it takes to perform convolutions on the CPU (dark blue).
-However, it is clear that other operators need offloading, as they now constitute the new bottleneck.
+However, it becomes apparent that other operators need offloading, as they now constitute a new bottleneck.
 This kind of high-level visibility is essential to system designers who want to understand how systems affect end-to-end performance.